 Has being ethical and sustainable always been important to you?

 For the past few years absolutely.
 I’ve never really bought into fast fashion or fast beauty, I’ve always preferred to buy less but better quality, and I like classic styles that are more likely to last the test of time rather than shopping trends.
-However, it’s probably only when I became vegan four years ago that I started taking a really active interest in what ethics and sustainability really means when it comes to what we consume, particularly fashion.
+However, it’s probably only when I became vegan four years ago that I started taking a really active interest in what ethics and sustainability really mean when it comes to what we consume, particularly fashion.
 There’s so much pressure to buy into fashion and beauty trends, and so much greenwashing as well, I think it’s really important to become as informed as possible as a consumer – and that’s something we focus on a lot at Immaculate Vegan too.

 How do you go about choosing your Vegan brands?